Like or As: How to Use Like vs As Correctly?

 In these examples, ‘as’ is used to introduce a clause that explains the reason or cause for the action that was taken.
 In the first example, ‘as’ is used to explain why the speaker and their friends decided to stay indoors.
 In the second example, ‘as’ is used to explain why the man decided to take the day off from work.
 In the third example, ‘as’ is used to explain why the woman couldn’t call her friend.

-Related Much vs. Many: How to Use Many vs Much in Sentences
+Related To vs. Too: How to Use Too vs To Correctly

 Frequently Asked Questions